CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 <validation step="9388db32-62bd-416d-a11e-beba00d5bd19" />

 ### Task 2: Creating a transactional batch

+In this task, you'll create a transactional batch in Azure Cosmos DB to insert two products (a "Worn Saddle" and a "Rusty Handlebar") into the same partition.
+The batch ensures that both items are inserted atomically, meaning either both succeed, or neither does.
+After creating the batch and executing it, you verify the result by checking the status code.

 First, let’s create a simple transactional batch that makes two fictional products.
 This batch will insert a worn saddle and a rusty handlebar into the container with the same “used accessories” category identifier.
 Both items have the same logical partition key, ensuring that we will have a successful batch operation.